 At the end of the program year after graduation, the entire graduating class will be assigned to serve on a program day committee for the incoming class of ALL ATX Leadership.
 The role is an important part of the program.
 Alumni serve on committees to create the program for the new class, along with the ALL ATX Leadership staff.
 Committees will meet with the ALL ATX Leadership staff for a series of meetings throughout the year, beginning in July.

-Graduates will also join ALL ATX Leadership alumni on one of our four core committees dedicated to music business development, affordability, foundational support for artists, and political navigation.
+Graduates will also join ALL ATX Leadership alumni on one of our four Core Committees dedicated to music business development, affordability solutions, foundational support for artists, and political navigation.

 photo credit: Amy Price